 Spectrum-4 Side Effects

-Note: This page contains side effects data for the generic drug chlorhexidine topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Spectrum-4.
+Note: This document contains side effect information about chlorhexidine topical.
+Some of the dosage forms listed on this page may not apply to the brand name Spectrum-4.

 For the Consumer